ziutek/emgo/README.md

 At this point you need some tools to load compiled binary to your MCU's RAM/Flash and allow to debug it.
 Such tools usually have a hardware part and a software part.
 In case of STM32 Nucleo or Discovery development boards the hardware part (ST-LINK programmer) is integrated with the board, so you only need the software part, which can be [OpenOCD](http://openocd.org) or [Texane's stlink](https://github.com/texane/stlink).

-`load-oocd.sh` script uses [itmsplit](https://github.com/ziutek/itmsplit) to print SWO messages from your application. fmt.Print* functions by default use SWO trace port as standard output.
+The load-oocd.sh script uses [itmsplit](https://github.com/ziutek/itmsplit) to print SWO messages from your application. fmt.Print* functions by default use SWO trace port as standard output.
 Install itmsplit with command:

 	go get github.com/ziutek/itmsplit